superjeffreyc/Fly-Swatter/README.md

 - Navigate into the folder containing processing-java.exe

-- Copy the sketch folder into this directory
+- Copy the fly_swatter_java sketch folder into this directory

 Then, run the following command: